LikhithAvinash/Aggregator/README.md

 <img width="1920" height="1080" alt="Screenshot_20250913_211254" src="https://github.com/user-attachments/assets/bb843f7b-dd98-41f3-a4a8-586c2abc5312" />

 ### How it Works ?
-For this you can check out `logic.svg`, Every function works in same order(a.either use request library b.particular library for that website c.url(can only certain amount of info) d.Scrapping the webste(based on the website legal terms)
+Every function works from any of the below approach a.Either use request library b.Particular library for that website c.Url(can only certain amount of info) d.Scrapping the webste(based on the website legal terms) For more detailed information you can check out `logic.svg`